CleitonDeLima/cleitondelima.github.io/_posts/2016-3-13-Plone - Instalacao no ubuntu.md

 ---
 layout: post
-title: Plone 5 - Instalação
+title: Plone - Instalação no Ubuntu
 ---

 #####Segue abaixo a instalação do Plone 5: